Last Updated on May 12, 2026 by Emma Fajcz | Published: August 26, 2019

 Les Niçois, a laid-back Mediterranean restaurant, is a parent’s dream come true where little ones are always greeted with a smile.
 There is a petanque pit and foosball table, and even weekend visits from animators who keep your kiddos entertained while you’re enjoying brunch.

-This canteen-like restaurant focuses on serving organic, seasonal foods and is a great option for families who have kids with allergies.
+Le Bichat is a canteen-like restaurant that focuses on serving organic, seasonal foods, and is a great option for families who have kids with allergies.
 The interior decorated with colorful pendant lights will also appeal to the little ones.

 The first Parisian children’s café, Le Cafézoïde keeps the youngest visitors busy with fun activities, games and workshops, while you sit back and enjoy a bite from their lunch menu.

 La Crêperie de Josselin is an ideal lunch spot for even the fussiest eaters.
-Choose between the authentic Breton-style savory galettes and sweet crepes with tasty toppings such as ice cream and salted-butter caramel.
+Choose between the authentic Breton-style savory buckwheat crepes and sweet crepes with tasty toppings such as ice cream and salted-butter caramel.

 5 Museums to Visit With Kids in Paris